vvvvalvalval/val-on-programming/resources/templates/md/posts/clojure-key-namespacing-convention-considered-harmful.md

 Allow me to insist: the global searchability of programmatic names is much more important than their conformance to local naming customs.

+### 'You will need a data-marshalling layer anyway, so why not convert keys while you're at it?'

+This misses the point, because the key benefit of a ubiquitous naming convention is not to save you the implementation of a data-marshalling layer.
+It's really about code readability / searchability.

+For example, people have argued that other languages don't have a Keyword type, and so having keys in different format in your system is unavoidable.
+But that's not an issue.
+So key may appear as `:myapp_customer_first_name` in Clojure, `myapp_customer_first_name` in GraphQL and `"myapp_customer_first_name"` in ElasticSearch, but it will be obvious to both you and `grep` that these denote the same things.

+### 'My stack is full-Clojure, keywords supported everywhere, so I don't need a portable naming convention'

+Lucky you!
+But are you sure things will stay that way?
+Isn't there a risk your Datomic database will eventually be followed by an ElasticSearch materizalized view, or that your EQL API will be complemented by a GraphQL or REST API, or that a scientific-computing Python component will grow in your project, or that a JavaScript or ReasonML client will join your system?
+If that happens, you'll be happy to read `myapp_customer_id` in the code of these things rather than just `id`!

 ## Conclusion

 This article makes 2 unintuitive claims: that the choice of notation for namespaced keys matters, and that the one used conventionally in Clojure is often suboptimal.
 It proposes to replace it with `:snake_case`, the main drawback being that it looks ugly and awkward, which seems like a good deal as design tradeoffs go.

 2 years ago, I opened a [discussion on ClojureVerse](https://clojureverse.org/t/should-we-really-use-clojures-syntax-for-namespaced-keys/1516) questioning the use of Clojure's namespacing convention.
 Objections were raised, but none that convinced me or brought up issues I had overlooked, and I'm now confident that this article makes the best default recommendation.

+**EDIT:** That being said, as with most design problems, please don't follow this advice blindly: make it a conscious decision based on the specific requirements of your system.
+Hopefully this article will have given you a keener awareness of the tradeoffs involved.

 In my experience, this proposal tends to be met with reluctance, and remembered without regrets.
 I myself came to it begrudgingly (a coworker once phrased it well: _"I hate it, but it's right."_) Clojure developers program with love, and love drives us to cherish little idiosyncrasies.
 That said, I find it paradoxical that most of the resistance to this idea was along the lines of favouring 'local-language convenience', in a community where talks like _[The Language of the System](https://www.youtube.com/watch?v=ROor6_NGIWU)_ and _[Narcissistic Design](https://www.youtube.com/watch?v=LEZv-kQUSi4)_ have championed as higher principles the adaptability and friendliness to a varied surrounding system.